 According to the law, employers have to give paid sick time payments at their next normal payday, at the latest.
 However, employers are still able to adjust the pay during the same period when the time was taken.
 Employers are allowed to postpone any adjustments to payouts until the following payday.

-What is the paid time off amount someone can get paid?
+What is the amount someone can get paid for paid time off?

 The amount you get paid will be dependent on if you are considered “exempt” or “non-exempt” by your employer.
 When you are non-exempt, you get paid at your usual hourly rate.
 We can look at an example to illustrate this.
 You may take 2 hours of paid sick time so you can go to a doctor.
 You can be paid out for the 2 hours at the usual hourly rate you have.
 Whatever you could have made within those two hours normally would be how much you would earn.